UPPMAX/linux-command-line-102/docs/reflections/202512_course/README.md

 - A bit more practical exercises and maybe some real world use cases if that is possible.
 I always use history | grep command since that is amazing.
-  I really liked Richels style of teaching that was very nice and more practical.
+  I really liked Richel's style of teaching that was very nice and more practical.

 Great!